-While mobile phones and laptops have rapid technology development, the construction industry is still doing the same thing every day.
-At the construction site, people are still managing works manually using papers and whiteboards.
+While mobile phones and laptops have rapid technological development, the construction industry is still doing the same thing every day; people are still managing work manually using papers and whiteboards at the construction site.

 “The problem is, today's consumers are not buying the most efficient ACs.”International Energy Agency (IEA)

 In addition, IEA also expects air conditioners to be the second-largest source of global electricity demand growth after the industry sector and the strongest driver for buildings by 2050.

 I'm hoping that my blog articles are able to teach more people about HVAC systems so that more heating and cooling systems can run efficiently and thus, the overall power consumption can be reduced and ultimately, carbon emissions can be reduced and global warming can be turned around.

 Furthermore, I also sign up to Stripe Climate where I fund carbon removal from a portion of every purchase made on https://aircondlounge.com/shop through Stripe payment gateway.
 See aircondlounge's contribution here.

 I started my first job as a Project Engineer in a small company that specialized in building district cooling plants with thermal energy storage back in the year 2013.
 I was assigned to assist a few project managers on tender, design and submission work.
 Back then, I mostly just follow managers around meeting clients and taking notes.
 After a few months, I learned to become more independent and that's when I and two other project engineers, who joined the company about the same time as me, were assigned to a hospital energy audit and retrofit project.